Ice cross downhill

 Ice cross downhill is a winter extreme sporting event which involves direct competitive downhill skating on a walled track featuring sharp turns and high vertical drops.
 Ice cross downhill is similar to ski cross and boardercross, except with ice skates on an ice track, instead of using skis or snowboards on a snow track.

-Events were held under the name Red Bull Crashed Ice from 2001-2019, and have been sanctioned by the ATSX since 2019.
+Events were held under the name Red Bull Crashed Ice from 2001 until 2019, and have been sanctioned by the ATSX since 2019.

 Course configurations and equipment

 Courses

 Contestants race down the course's turns, berms, and jumps.
 After racing one after another in the time trials, typically there are four racers starting each race.

 Equipment

 Racers wear helmets, ice hockey equipment, bandy equipment, ringette equipment, or in some cases equipment from other sports.
 Ice hockey skates and bandy skates are used.
 Ice hockey skates have a design whose blade is cut to create two working edges giving downhill skaters control and the ability to make sharp turns and stops.
 Bandy skates have flatter, longer blades and typically do not have a tendon guard, however they do not have the same turning ability that ice hockey skates do.

 In 2015, Sadie Lundquist discussed the ice cross downhill equipment racers were using during an interview: